platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 E: Error: TLS Certificate provisioning failed
 ```

-Usually the reason for failure is that several routes have been configured in the `routes.yaml` and one of them can't be accessed.
-For example let's assume we use: `example.com` and `www.example.com`  but the `www` subdomain doesn't point to the project, causing the certificate to fail it's renewal.
+For example, if you add `example.com` and `www.example.com` to your routes configuration
+but the `www` subdomain doesn't point to your project through [a `CNAME` record](./steps/dns.md#cname-records),
+the certificate renewal fails.

-Either add the missing record on the DNS or remove the `www` route from your `routes.yaml`.
+For the renewal to succeed, add the missing `CNAME` record to your DNS
+or remove `www.example.com` (and any other `www` route) from your `routes.yaml` file.

 ## Verify your application